AnshulAgrawal799/bug_reports_classification/prd.md

 ## Overview

-A small, production-ready Python pipeline to process mobile app screenshots, extract screen headings (Tamil + English), classify and cluster screens, and provide a minimal review UI for human-in-the-loop labeling.
+A small, production-ready Python pipeline to process mobile app screenshots, extract screen headings (Tamil + English), classify and cluster screens.
 All data is stored locally for easy testing and reproducibility.
 The pipeline is modular, easy to run, and requires no database or cloud setup.

 ## Goals